• Menu

 • Begin by rubbing the rag back and forth on the surface until the paint separates from the wood.

-• Continue adding more alcohol on the rag as needed.
-However, don’t dampen the entire piece but ensure that it is sufficiently wet.
+• Continue adding more Alcohol to the rag as needed.
+However, don’t dampen the entire piece but ensure it is sufficiently wet.

 In this method, you have to consider the following:

 The most popular paint remover is methylene chloride.
-It is completely strong and should be handled with a lot of care.
+It is solid and should be handled with a lot of care.

 Moreover, some solvents are citrus-based and more environmentally friendly but are still harmful, and you should take the proper safety measures.